-When measuring insulation resistance of a sample that has no terminals, devices that act as terminals must be installed on the sample in one form or the other.
+When measuring insulation resistance of a sample that has no measuring terminal, a device that acts as a terminal must be installed on the sample in one form or the other.
 Devices of various shapes that act as terminals can be considered.
 Convenience with which to easily exchange samples is desirable and devices of a structure that become terminals only by contacting a sample are used more.